Updated on 25th September 2019.

 Add killer hashtags to your tweets, Facebook or Instagram posts.
 On Pinterest, add appropriate keywords in your pins descriptions.
 Of course, you should always include the hashtags #blogmas and #blogmas19 –or whatever the year it is.
 You’ll be amazed at how many bloggers are taking part in this challenge and will be searching for other Blogmas blog posts.
 And I don’t want to brag, but if you search “what is blogmas” on Google, mine appears on top of the results!

 So make it absolutely easy for people to visit your blog.
 The more likes, shares and comments you get, the more your blog’s DA score will increase!

-Also, taking part in Blogmas or any other blogging challenges is a great opportunity for you to discipline yourself as a blogger.
+Also, taking part in Blogmas or any other blogging challenges –like Blogtober– is a great opportunity for you to discipline yourself as a blogger.